stac-utils/xpystac/README.md

 ## Prior Art

-This work is inspired by https://github.com/TomAugspurger/staccontainers
+This work is inspired by https://github.com/TomAugspurger/staccontainers and the discussion in https://github.com/stac-utils/pystac/issues/846